Suzanne Paul

-Suzanne Paul (born Susan Barnes, 16 November 1956) is an English-born New Zealand television personality, who gained fame for marketing Natural Glow makeup and appearing in infomercials since the 1990s.
-She was affectionately nicknamed the "infomercial queen".
-Paul also made appearances in numerous television shows both as a presenter and a guest, and she was the winner of the New Zealand Dancing with the Stars in 2007.
+Suzanne Paul (born Susan Barnes, 16 November 1956) is an English-born New Zealand television personality and actress.
+She first gained fame for marketing Natural Glow makeup and appearing in infomercials in the 1990s, for which she was affectionately nicknamed the "infomercial queen".

-Biography
+In the late 1990s, Paul was the host of Guess Who’s Coming to Dinner? and Garage Sale.
+In the 2000s, she hosted Second Honeymoon, and had minor roles and cameos in Being Eve, Outrageous Fortune, and was a regular panellist on How's Life?.
+Paul's other acting credits include as Paloma in season 3 of My Life Is Murder in 2022, and performing on stage in two productions: Stepping Out in 2010 with the Auckland Theatre Company, and Dirty Dusting in 2011.
+Paul has also appeared in several reality shows as a contestant or guest, including Celebrity Treasure Island, Intrepid Journeys, and most notably as the winner of season 3 of Dancing with the Stars in 2007.

+In addition to her work in entertainment, Paul also started her own clothing brand for short women in 2009, named "Suzanne Paul: Petite".
+She was formerly bankrupted in 2005, following the demise of Rawaka Māori Village, a controversial tourist business she had opened in 2004.
+However, she paid back a portion of the debt and sought early discharge, and returned to her work in products and sales to make a financial recovery.
+In 2008, she published her memoir, But Wait, There's More.

+In 2025, Paul was awarded the Scroll of Honour from the Variety Artists Club of New Zealand for her contribution to New Zealand entertainment and support of charities.

+Early and personal life

 Paul was born in Wolverhampton and grew up in the working class area of Whitmore Reans.
 She described her childhood as "very low-working class", saying her family home lacked an indoor toilet and hot water.
 Paul's mother left their family, and she was raised by her father, who worked long hours at a factory.
 As an older child, Paul earned pocket money helping clean tables in a local pub.

 Paul has said she struggled at school due to dyscalculia and was expelled at age 15.
 She worked as a sales demonstrator for almost two decades in the United Kingdom.
-She came to New Zealand in 1991.
+Originally intending to go to Australia, she relocated to New Zealand in 1991 after first visiting Auckland on a stopover.